 1. Create A Business Plan

-The first step towards opening a successful drive-thru restaurant is creating a business plan.
-This plan will serve as a roadmap for your business and help you stay on track with your goals and objectives.
-Here are some chapters you need to include in your business plan:
+The first step to starting any successful business is to create a solid business plan.
+This plan will serve as the roadmap for your dairy farming business and outline your goals, strategies, and financial projections.
+Here are some of the chapters you should include:

 Tips & Tricks: